droukin-jobs/smartpay01/README.md

 ```
  curl -X POST localhost:8888/terminal 	will create new terminal
 ```
+---
 5. TESTING

 All tests are in file tests/test.c
 At the moment there are helper function tests checking for validity of input and some boundary conditions.

 Note: json_float_test fails due to flaoting point format not being carefully specified, but this function is not used in the project and there fore will not be fixed in the nearest future.
+---
+PS.
+Thank you

+I am thankful to Smartpay for allowing me to take this test.
+This was very challenging and intense experience.
+I plan on resolving the issues even after the test's due date - at least I will have something interesting to work on.

+Kind regards,

+Dmitri